gld2122/bgslide/README.md

 # bgslide
-A Go script for customizing a background photo slideshow on macOS.
+Go script to customize your desktop photo slideshow on macOS.

 ## To Use

-1. Install package `main`: cd into repository and run `go build; go install`.
+1. While inside repository, run `go build; go install`.
-2. Place all desired background photos into one folder.
+2. Place all background photos into one folder.
 Default if no flag is specified is `~/Pictures/bgslide`.
 3. Run the following command `nohup go run bgslide -dir <folder-path> &`.